Hi,

 During their young years, I received mentorship from the Farm Midwives as I became a certified Birth and Postpartum Doula.
 The skills of holding a safe, attuned space for children naturally translated into supporting mothers during one of the most vulnerable and transformative times in their lives.

 As I reflected on the next step in my path, I felt called to deepen my work by pursuing a Master’s in Social Work, with the intention of becoming a Licensed Clinical Therapist specializing in play therapy for children.
-I am currently working toward that dream as a virtual student at the University of Tennessee, Knoxville.

-Each day, as I teach the children in my program, I have the opportunity to observe, integrate, and grow alongside the very skills I am studying.
-It is a beautiful pairing, serving as a teacher to so many incredible children, while always remaining a student of life myself.
+Each day, as I nurture the children in my program, I have the opportunity to observe, integrate, and grow the very skills I am studying.